 Children must be accompanied and supervised by an adult at all times.

 GROUPS are very welcome and guided tours are available by prior arrangement.
 Please see Airfield Tours Please call us on 07778 85 77 22

-However for those seeking more substantial food The Sidmouth Arms in Upottery opens daily throughout the year in line with Heritage centre’s Opening Hours and sells a selection of "home" cooked hot and cold food, fresh ground coffee and cakes to round off your visit to the centre.
+For a good lunch or dinner the Sidmouth Arms in Upottery opens daily throughout the year in line with the Heritage centre’s Opening Hours and sells a selection of "home" cooked hot and cold food, fresh ground coffee and cakes to round off your visit to the centre.